 College credit will be granted to students who provide the college with official test results showing at least a minimum passing score.
 Evergreen Valley College will grant college credit toward an AA/AS degree to students who earn scores of 3, 4, or 5 on advanced placement examinations given by the College Examination Board (CEEB).
 To receive credit, students must send an official copy of the AP results to the Evergreen Valley College Admissions and Records Office for evaluation.
 To use AP results for completion of GE areas for transfer using either CSU GE or IGETC patterns, students must request a GE Certification from Evergreen Valley College upon transfer.
 To determine how AP credits will be used at the four-year school for major preparation, please consult the catalog of the transfer school or see an Evergreen Valley College courselor.
 Duplicate credit will not be granted to students who have AP scores and take the equivalent college course at Evergreen Valley College.
-Course credit and units granted by a transfer institution.
+Course credit and units granted at Evergreen Valley College may differ from course credit and units granted by a transfer institution.